NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   ---                   | ---       | ---         | ---
   Hookbar hook          | Disabled  | Enabled     | ---
   Character sheet hook  | Disabled  | ---         | Speed rolling with this option enabled will lead to errors running macros.

-- [Kobold Press OGL Compendium](https://foundryvtt.com/packages/koboldpressogl/) v0.24 - Adds a Kobold Press OGL monsters compendium.
-Although the monsters do not import with tokens automatically, creating new tokens for them is usually pretty easy.
-A great way to import new monsters with stat blocks already created.

-  NOTE: I usually keep this disabled until I need to import a monster.

 - [Less Fog](https://foundryvtt.com/packages/lessfog/) v0.7.1 - Slightly tweaks the default Foundry lighting and provides options to customize it.
 The main benefit I see while using it is increased visibility for GMs when controlling tokens while still retaining token sight.